JoeyStanley/jekyll-for-designers/index.md

 ## What am I up to right now?

-As of January 9, 2023, I am…
+As of January 23, 2023, I am…

 <!--Teaching-->

-👨🏻‍🏫 Just starting my Sociolinguistics Field Methods (with Lisa Johnson) and English Phonetics & Phonology courses!
+👨🏻‍🏫 Teaching Sociolinguistics Field Methods (with Lisa Johnson) and English Phonetics & Phonology.

 <!--Research-->

-🥱 Recovering after an exhausting but fantastic LSA/ADS conference.

 📝 With some colleagues, making revisions to a manuscript about Georgia English over time.